ARC-Networked/.github/profile/README.md

 # 🙋‍♀️ Should you have access here?

-If you should have access to this organisation, please contact howniceofyou via steam or discord.
+If you should have access to this organisation, please contact howniceofyou via steam, email or discord.